zia-aws/RTFP-New/README.md

-# RTFP - Real-Time Farming Platform
+# RTFP - Real-Time Field Project

 A Django-based web application for managing farming and auction-related activities.